 “LOOKING AT THE CARDS LAID OUT BEFORE YOU, I’D LIKE YOU TO PICK JUST ONE CARD WHICH YOU THINK MOST CLOSELY REFLECTS AT LEAST ONE OF THE FEELINGS YOU EXPERIENCED DURING THIS LAST ACTIVITY…”

 “YOU HAVE ALL BEEN GIVEN A RANDOM CARD FROM THIS PACK OF EMOJIS.
 YOUR TASK NOW IS TO FIND ONE PERSON IN THE GROUP YOU DO NOT KNOW VERY WELL, AND SHARE WITH THEM AT LEAST ONE TIME YOU HAVE EXPERIENCED THIS FEELING IN YOUR LIFE…”

 The inspiration for, and the original developers of, Emoji Cards was Paradigm Shift (USA.)
-You can purchase them by clicking the following link:
+You can purchase the latest playmeo-designed deck of Emoji Cards by clicking the following link: